netsage-project/netsage-pipeline/website/docs/devel/documentation_guide.md

 ```
 replacing your-username.
 This sets a couple env vars then runs 'yarn deploy' which runs 'docusaurus deploy' (see package.json) which pushes the static website created to url: "https://netsage-project.github.io" (see docusaurus.config.js)

+NOTE: You need to have created ssh keys on the host you are running this on and added them to your github account.

 ### Removing a version

 To remove version 1.2.6 for example.